Sajid Hussain Turi: Early life

 He was born on 12 February 1977.

 He is the brother of Sajjad Hussain Turi.

 Political career

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-37 (Tribal Area-II) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-37 (Tribal Area-II) in the 2008 Pakistani general election.
 He received 26,287 votes and defeated an independent candidate Syed Riaz Hussain.

-He was re-elected to the National Assembly as an independent candidate Constituency NA-37 (Tribal Area-II) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as an independent candidate Constituency NA-37 (Tribal Area-II) in the 2013 Pakistani general election.
 He received 29,623 votes and defeated an independent candidate, Sayed Qaisar Hussain.

-He was re-elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-46 (Tribal Area-VII) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-46 (Tribal Area-VII) in the 2018 Pakistani general election.
 He received 21,461 votes and defeated Syed Iqbal Mian, a candidate of Pakistan Tehreek-e-Insaf.